Qatar flexes muscle in shock Glencore move

 For those who have tracked and advised the fund on some of its most high-profile deals since inception, the move signals the fund's growing role as an international investor not afraid of taking a strong stand in large deals.

-With stakes in such high-profile names ranging from German sports car maker Porsche, luxury goods house LVMH to British bank Barclays, the fund has clearly built a reputation as one of the most aggressive investors around.
+With stakes in such high-profile names ranging from German sports car maker Porsche (PSHG_p.DE), luxury goods house LVMH to British bank Barclays (BARC.L), the fund has clearly built a reputation as one of the most aggressive investors around.

 It has publicly expressed interest for commodity investments and sits on an annual investment budget of between $30 billion to $40 billion every year.